 We’re often asked how we raise our grass fed beef.
 Our customers are interested in knowing if we buy our cattle, or if they are born and raised on the farm.

-All Clover Meadows Beef cows are born and raised on our farm.
+Our cattle are born and raised on our farm.
 That’s how we can tell you with certainty what they’ve eaten their entire lives and we know they’ve been treated with the utmost respect and love.

 That’s the short answer.
 Now, let’s fill in the gaps and tell you the rest of the story about raising quality cows and calves.